 Assumption.
 The probability of a pivotal vote is inversely proportional to the number of voters, n.
-(The closeness of elections, in percentage terms, does not depend strongly on the number of voters, n.
-Hence the probability that an individual vote is decisive which essentially is the probability that an election is exactly tied-is of order 1/n.
+(This assumption is reasonable because the closeness of elections, in percentage terms, does not depend strongly on the number of voters, n.
+Hence the probability that an individual vote is decisive - which essentially is the probability that an election is exactly tied - is of order 1/n.
 See the Appendix for further discussion of this point.)

-We write the probability that a vote is decisive as,
+We write the probability that a vote is decisive as:

-$$p = K/n, \tag{3}$$
+$$p = K/n, (3)$$